mr-lovalova/datapipeline/README.md

     mode: spritz
 ```

-The mapper uses the provided mode to create a new `TimeFeatureRecord` stream ready for the
+The mapper uses the provided mode to create a new `TimeSeriesRecord` stream ready for the
 feature stage (`mappers/synthetic/time.py`).

 ### 5. Script the tasting menu (dataset)